surniaulula/wpsso/readme.txt

 = 13.6.0-b.2 =

 (2022/10/15) Added a check for at least one "image" property in the Schema Product type.
-Moved Schema CreativeWork and Article customization options in the Document SSO metabox from the Premium to the Standard edition.
+Moved the Document SSO metabox Schema CreativeWork and Article options from the Premium to the Standard edition.

 = 13.5.0 =